Sampson Arts Council

 Faces of the World

-Faces of the World - International Mask Exhibition.
-Held at the Sampson Arts Council, it features masks from around the world collected by Dr. Donna L. Goldstein.
+Faces of the World - International Mask Exhibition featuring masks from around the world collected by Dr. Donna L. Goldstein.

 Faces of the World - International Mask Exhibition